MCP: Giving Your AI Agent the Right Context

 Who moved my cheese?🧀

-The new functional language.
-Fully interoperability with PHP 🚀
+A new functional language with full interoperability with PHP

 How to escape the mocking hell

-Mocking is useful, but “what to mock” usually turns out to be a bit more complicated than expected if you don’t treat this carefully.
+Mocking is useful, but 'what to mock' usually turns out to be a more complicated than expected if you don't treat this carefully.

 Another way of sharing quick suggestions with your team